What does Travel on the Brain mean?

 Where have you travelled?

-The count as of April 2017 is 36, I think.
+The count as of July 2018 is over 40.
 Let me count again.
-I have been to Germany (and the former GDR), England, Wales, Ireland, Scotland, the Czech Republic, Poland, Sweden, Norway, Finland, Denmark, , Spain, Italy, Portugal, Cyprus, Bulgaria, Romania, Austria, the USA, Costa Rica, 8 Caribbean Islands, South Africa, Hong Kong, South Korea, Japan, Australia and New Zealand.
+I have been to Germany (and the former GDR), England, Wales, Ireland, Scotland, the Czech Republic, Poland, Sweden, Norway, Finland, Denmark, , Spain, Italy, Portugal, Cyprus, Bulgaria, Romania, Austria, the USA, Costa Rica, 8 Caribbean Islands, South Africa, Hong Kong, South Korea, Thailand, Indonesia, Japan, Australia and New Zealand.
 I have also been to Lapland and the inofficial micronation of Ladonia.

 Where is your favorite destination?